This table has been sorted to display the lowest total price deals first.

 You may not be able to find your colour of choice with every network, though, so it's always better to not become totally committed to a certain shade, especially as your colour choice can sometimes impact the overall price if you're purchasing it as a refurbished phone.

 Samsung doesn't hold back when it comes to releasing new models, so you might find yourself picking between different handsets.
-However, the differences are surprisingly minimal between the A series models.
+However, the differences are surprisingly minimal between the A Series models.
 You'll get the most bang for your buck in terms of cameras with the A50 or A70, same with internal storage.
-The premium edge on the S8 comes from things like improved screen resolution, a stronger processor and better camera features, such as stereo sound audio capture for video and dual pixel.
-The overall capabilities of the S8 are also broader, with sensors, scanners and other extras that make it compatible with a wider range of apps and accessories.
+The premium edge on the S20 range comes from things like improved screen resolution, a stronger processor and better camera features.
+The overall capabilities of the S20 range are also broader, with a bigger processor, enhanced audio and a number of game-centric features.

-The A series as a whole isn't intended to compete with the S series, so if you are looking for an all-round more premium phone, then head right to the S series.
+The A Series as a whole isn't intended to compete with the S Series, but complement it with a more affordable set of handsets.
+If you are looking for an all-round more premium phone, then head right to the S series.
 But if you are looking for a cheaper mobile that still offers great features, the A series should be on your list.
 As you can see, the A70 is also a clear step up from the A50, as denoted by the higher number after it's 'A' prefix so you still have the freedom to choose a little more tech or a slightly smaller overall price, making the A series a key entry in the Samsung catalogue.

 The A50 has the following cameras:

-While not quite able to compete with the S series, the A50 is perfectly able to capture beautiful shots with the added extras:
+While not quite able to compete with the S series, the A50 is perfectly able to capture beautiful shots with the following camera features:

 The A50 benefits from the real-time protection of Samsung Knox as well as fingerprint ID to unlock your phone with a touch.